-A facelift is a type of cosmetic surgery does not mean you won’t age ever again.
-How you look after yourself such as by not drinking too much alcohol, smoking or overeating, sleep, stress, and even hereditary factors can all affect how one age.
-Depending on your face and skin age, you may need a revision or secondary facelift years after your initial procedure.
-Here is what you should know about this type of facelift touch-up surgery.
+A facelift is a type of cosmetic surgery that does not mean you won’t age ever again.
+The natural ageing process never stops.
+Plus how you look after yourself such as by not drinking too much alcohol, smoking or overeating, sleep, stress, and even hereditary factors can all affect how one age.
+Depending on your face and skin age, you may need a revision or secondary facelift many years after your initial facelift procedure.
+We cover what you need to know if you are planning further facelift touch up surgery.

 What is a Revision Facelift?

-A revision facelift is what it sounds like: it's a second (or third) facelift.
-People opt for facelift revision surgery because they're unhappy with the results of their previous facelift or they feel it’s time for a refreshing facelift.
+A revision facelift is a surgical procedure performed after a primary procedure (the initial facelift).
+People opt for facelift revision surgery because they’re unhappy with the results of their previous facelift or they feel it’s time for a refreshing facelift.
+Patients may experience emotional distress after unsatisfactory results from a primary facelift, which can lead them to consider revision surgery.
 In other cases the surgeon did not achieve the look they were going for or ageing and gravity have taken impacted the results.
-Revision surgery can help improve the face's appearance and correct any issues you may have with your previous facelift.
+Revision surgery can help improve the face’s appearance and correct any issues you may have with your previous facelift.

 Reasons for Revision Facelifts